utah-cs4470-sp23/class/spec.md

      | [ <expr> , ... ]
 ```

+For tuples, each expression can have its own type, but for array
+constructors, each expression must have the same type.
+Array
+constructors always produce rank-1 arrays, but of course they may be
+nested to produce arrays of arrays.

 Note that both empty arrays and empty tuples are valid.
-For tuples,
-each expression can have its own type, but for array constructors,
-each expression must have the same type.
-Array constructors always
-produce rank-1 arrays, but of course they may be nested to produce
-arrays of arrays.
+An empty array
+constructor is treated as creating an array of ints.
+So, for example,
+`let x = []` creates a rank-1 array of integers that contains zero
+elements.

 Parentheses can be used to override precedence: